mayurbhambhani/book-notes/Nudge.md

 - Credit card companies deliberately make it hard for people to set up automatic payments.
 - Always pay the full amount.
 Never pay just the minimum.
 The rates are crazy, the fines are crazy, and even as a penalty, you might have to pay interest on the next month's purchases as well, from the date of purchase to the scheduled payment date.
 - Libertarian Paternalistic solution.
 RECAP, usage report which leaves not even a single penny hidden.

+### Chapter 9: Privatizing social security

+- Bush proposed a plan in 2000 to privatize social security.
+Some part of the payroll income tax contribution of an individual can go to a savings account.
+From there, it could be invested in a fund.
+- Sweden implemented the plan.
+They gave a default fund.
+People could change.
+Any fund can enter the market if it fulfills certain fiduciary criteria.
+Citizens could select up to five funds.
+- Funds were permitted to advertise.
+- Government chose one fund as default, which was very well designed.
+It was diversified across, foreign stock, Sweden stocks, private equity, hedge fund, bonds.
+And 60% allocation from all assets classes was given to index funds.
+Which meant that less fund management cost and thus less fee.
+- 1/3 of the people did not choose and thus stayed with the default one.
+- The others who did choose, did not choose very well.
+Popular choices were those funds that performed very well in the recent past.
+But that doesn't give any forecasting ability on how the fund is going to perform in the future.
+As all this happened just before the dot com crash, at that time it seemed like a good idea to invest in tech.
+And that's how most people chose their funds.
+- In summary, those who chose for themselves
+  - Selected a higher equity exposure(96.8%)
+  - More active management(very less in index funds)
+  - Higher fee(because of active management)
+  - Local concentration(half of the equity exposure was in the Sweden market).
+No foreign stocks.
+Not advisable as Sweden contributes only 1% to the world economy
+- The default fund performed much better.
+- The choice architects should have encouraged the people to stay with the default rather than taking a neutral stand.
+- Advertizing was also not the proper way to inform people, because the firms will not nudge the people in the right direction but will just try to reel in customers.
+- The Swedish government should have said, you can choose your funds after expert advice, if you don't we have a very good expert-designed default fund for people just like you.

+## Part 3 : Health

+### Chapter 10: Prescription Drugs: Part D for daunting.